mattyb4/Cluster-Scout/docs/help.md

 ### Mutation Clustering

 Finds recurrent cancer mutations that cluster together in 3D space, with no PTM requirement.
-Runs steps 1-3 only.
+Runs all 4 steps; step 4 annotates with PolyPhen-2, AIUPred, and InterPro only (14-3-3 and kinase predictions are PTM-site-specific and don't apply here).

 ### Single Protein